Isha160/C-Programming/README.md

 # Introduction
 * Programming- Computer programming is a medium for us to communicate with computers.Just like humans hindi/English to communicate which other,Programming is a way to deliver our instrutions to the computer.
-* C is one of the oldest and finest Programming language which is developed by Dennis Ritchie in 1972.
+* C is one of the oldest Programming language which is developed by Dennis Ritchie in 1972.
-* It was developed as a system programming language to write the UNIX operating system.
-* C Programming is used to program embedded systems where programs need to run faster in limited memory.

 # Features
 <img src="https://techvidvan.com/tutorials/wp-content/uploads/sites/2/2021/08/Features-of-C.jpg" alt="Features" height="350px" width="350px">